-At March 31, 2014, we had a \$450.0 million revolving credit facility to finance the acquisition of aircraft engines for lease as well as for general working capital purposes.
-As of March 31, 2014 and December 31, 2013, \$101.0 million and \$88.0 million was available under this facility, respectively.
-The revolving credit facility ends in November 2016.
-Based on the Company's debt to equity ratio of 3.87 as calculated under the terms of the revolving credit facility at December 31, 2013, the interest rate on this facility is LIBOR plus 3.00% as of March 31, 2014.
+Amended and Restated Credit Agreement which increased this revolving credit facility to \$700.0 million from \$450.0 million and extended the maturity date by five years to June 2019.
+Debt issuance costs totaling \$4.9 million were incurred related to the new facility.
+As of March 31, 2015 and December 31, 2014, \$239.0 million and \$270.0 million were available under this facility, respectively.
+On a quarterly basis, the interest rate is adjusted based on the Company's leverage ratio, as calculated under the terms of the revolving credit facility.
+Based on the Company's leverage ratio of 4.20 at December 31, 2014, the interest rate on this facility is one-month LIBOR plus 2.75% as of March 31, 2015.
 Under the revolving credit facility, all subsidiaries except WEST II and WOLF jointly and severally guarantee payment and performance of the terms of the loan agreement.
 The guarantee would be triggered by a default under the agreement.